jessedrelick/agens/README.md

 Supervisor.start_link(children, strategy: :one_for_one)
 ```

-The following default prompt prefixes can be copied, customized and used for the `prompts` option above:
+The following default prompt prefixes can be copied, customized and used for the `prefixes` option above:

 ```elixir
 %{